marasco/gitbook-wpr-tournated/getting-started/tournament-setup.md

   - USPA may move any team entered in a division clearly below its ability.
   - Individual scheduling requests cannot be accommodated.
   - Tournament-specific questions: contact the Tournament Director (TD), not USPA/WPR.
-  - Withdrawal before the deadline: Visit tournament listing --> My Details --> ticket icon --> Withdraw.
+  - Withdrawal before the deadline: visit tournament listing --> My Details --> ticket icon --> Withdraw.
   - Partner changes before the deadline: email the TD.
   - After the deadline: email the TD for withdrawals/partner changes.
     - In D1 of USPA 2500/2000/1500/1000/500, no partner changes after the draw is published.